rackerlabs/rackspace-how-to/content/rackspace-email/prepare-mac-users-for-rackspace-email-to-microsoft-exchange-migration.md

 Mac users require special attention when migrating from Rackspace Email to Microsoft Exchange.
 This is because Apple Mail interacts with IMAP and POP connections in such a way that does not translate properly to Microsoft Exchange.

-Before beginning, always log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify that all email data is stored in your mailbox on the server.
+Note: Before beginning, always log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify that all email data is stored in your mailbox on the server.
 If it is not, you are at risk of data loss and should contact your [Administrator](/how-to/cloud-office-support-terminology/) to troubleshoot syncing your mail up to [apps.rackspace.com](https://apps.rackspace.com/index.php).

 ### Create a backup by exporting the mailbox: